 Progress in agricultural architecture has been rewarded too in projects like ‘Shatwell Farm’.
 Winners in the Sustainability category such as ‘Hengrove Leisure Complex’, ‘Hastings Pier Renovation’ and Global Rail Construction’s ‘Crossrail West Gantries’ all demonstrate how re-move, re-use and re-cycle strategies are beginning to cut across all areas of construction.

-Construction Industry – Vote for your Favourite
+Construction Industry – Winners’ Winner

 Because the awards are open to firms, projects or studios regardless of size, the GAGAs have gained a reputation for accessibility as well as prestige.